jwhiss/testvault-alerts/README.md

    your SMTP credentials, TestVault credentials and the clients list URL.
 The values are saved to `config.json` in your user configuration directory.
 2. A file picker will then ask where downloaded PDFs should be saved.
 The location is remembered for future runs.
-Run the executable from the command line with the `--reset-config` flag to choose a new folder.
+Run the executable from the command line with the `--reset-config` flag to run with setup prompts again.

 # Configuration